sparkplug/mtn-momo-api-documentation/docs/quickstart/README.md

 - Click `Subscribe` to generate access to the Product.

-## 3. Manage Subscriptions
+## 3. Manage Your Subscriptions

-### Subscriptions

 Developers are issued a `Primary Key` and `Secondary Key` for every product.

-Both Primary and secondary Subscription key provides access to the API.
+Both primary and secondary Subscription key provides access to the API.
 Without one of them a developer cannot access any of the APIs.

 Subscriptions are stored under the user profile and have no expiry.